crewstyle/OlympusZeus/README.md

 **Special fields**:
 + Background - Great for managing a complete background layout with options.
 + Color - Need some custom colors?
 Use the Wordpress color picker.
-+ Date - Provide a calendar widget to select a date.
 + Google Fonts - Want to use a custom font provided by Google Web Fonts?
 It's easy now.
 + Include - Offers the possibility to include a php file.
 + RTE - Want a full rich editing experience?
 Use the Wordpress editor.